-Existing and proposed parks that will primarily serve the Plan area in which they are located, should be improved as follows.
+Existing and proposed parks that will primarily serve the Plan area in which they are located, should be improved as follows:

-- Long Branch-Garland Neighborhood Park - Improve pedestrian and bicycle access to the park by adding a shared use path along Garland Avenue that would also function as part of the recommended loop trail. - Consider narrowing or shifting Garland Avenue to the west to expand parkland, provide a more pleasant pedestrian and bicycle experience, and to calm vehicle traffic between Domer Avenue and Piney Branch Road. - Affirm the East Silver Spring Master Plan recommendation to acquire 8426 Piney Branch Road for a future park (aka Piney Branch Road Urban Park).
-Provide green buffers to future development and include art and cultural amenities. - Renovate Flower Avenue Urban Park with improved connections and equipment, landscaping, and other features that will complement the historic theater area. - Expand Seek Lane Neighborhood Park to Bayfield Road to functionally link the park with Rolling Terrace Elementary School and to improve views into the park, if properties become available for acquisition.
+- Long Branch-Garland Neighborhood Park - Improve pedestrian and bicycle access to the park by adding a shared use path along Garland Avenue that would also function as part of the recommended loop trail. - Consider narrowing or shifting Garland Avenue to the west to expand parkland, provide a more pleasant pedestrian and bicycle experience, and to calm vehicle traffic between Domer Avenue and Piney Branch Road. - Expand the Flower Avenue Urban Park to include the northernmost portion of the adjacent commercial properties to the south, as part of public use space requirements associated with the redevelopment of those properties.
+Renovate the park according to the Montgomery County Parks standards, improving connections, equipment, landscaping, and include features that complement the historic theater and visually link the park to the proposed green street through the Town Center area. - Expand Seek Lane Neighborhood Park to Bayfield Road to functionally link the park with Rolling Terrace Elementary School and to improve views into the park, if properties become available for acquisition.